dwyl/image-classifier/README.md

   ...
 ```

-As you can see, we're doing a similar serving
+As you can see, we're using a serving similar
 to the captioning model we've implemented earlier.
 For this to work, we need to make some changes to the
 `models.ex` module.